pme123/scala-adapters/docs/_docs/05-04-terms.md

 ## Privacy Policy

-At the moment there is no data used in any way.
+There is no data used in any way.